Angolan Civil War: Independence

 Angolan Civil War, October–December 1975.

 After the Carnation Revolution in Lisbon and the end of the Angolan War of Independence, the parties of the conflict signed the Alvor Accords on 15 January 1975.
 In July 1975, the MPLA violently forced the FNLA out of Luanda, and UNITA voluntarily withdrew to its stronghold in the south.
 By August, the MPLA had control of 11 of the 15 provincial capitals, including Cabinda and Luanda.
 South Africa intervened on 23 October, sending between 1,500 and 2,000 troops from Namibia into southern Angola in order to support the FNLA and UNITA.
 Zaire, in a bid to install a pro-Kinshasa government and thwart the MPLA's drive for power, deployed armored cars, paratroopers, and three infantry battalions to Angola in support of the FNLA.
 Within three weeks, South African and UNITA forces had captured five provincial capitals, including Novo Redondo and Benguela.
 In response to the South African intervention, Cuba sent 18,000 soldiers as part of Operation Carlota, a large-scale military intervention in support of the MPLA.
 Cuba had initially provided the MPLA with 230 military advisers prior to the South African intervention.
 The Cuban intervention proved decisive in repelling the South African-UNITA advance.
 The FNLA were likewise routed at the Battle of Quifangondo and forced to retreat towards Zaire.
 The defeat of the FNLA allowed the MPLA to consolidate power over the capital Luanda.

 Agostinho Neto, the leader of the MPLA, declared the independence of the Portuguese Overseas Province of Angola as the People's Republic of Angola on 11 November 1975.
 UNITA declared Angolan independence as the Social Democratic Republic of Angola based in Huambo, and the FNLA declared the Democratic Republic of Angola based in Ambriz.
 FLEC, armed and backed by the French government, declared the independence of the Republic of Cabinda from Paris.
-The FNLA and UNITA forged an alliance on 23 November, proclaiming their own coalition government, the Democratic People's Republic of Angola, based in Huambo with Holden Roberto and Jonas Savimbi as co-presidents, and José Ndelé and Johnny Pinnock Eduardo as co-Prime Ministers.
+The FNLA and UNITA forged an alliance on 23 November, proclaiming their own coalition government, the Democratic People's Republic of Angola, based in Huambo with Holden Roberto and Jonas Savimbi as co-presidents, and José Ndele and Johnny Pinnock Eduardo as co-Prime Ministers.